milo-the-producer/Indian-economy-analysis/README.md

 ## 🧠 Motivation

-As a young data scientist and passionate learner, this is my **first official EDA project** that I’ve decided to share with the world.
+As a young data scientist (13 years old) and passionate learner, this is my **first official EDA project** that I’ve decided to share with the world.
 The goal was to:
 - Understand how India’s economy has evolved over time
 - Practice core EDA skills in pandas, matplotlib, seaborn, and NumPy
 - Apply statistical concepts like the **Central Limit Theorem**, IQR, and KDE